Uncategorized, Winter

 Pro Tips for Parking at Winter Park Resort

-Along with adding parking spaces, we’ve made updates to our app to help alert guests when parking lots are full and where to find open parking.
+Ready to look for some parking stashes?
 When you’re close to the resort, do a quick app check for the most updated parking info.
-Tap the “info” button on the bottom menu bar and then tap “Resort Parking.”
+Tap the “Info” button on the bottom menu bar and then tap “Resort Parking.”
 You’ll find details about free parking, paid parking, electric vehicle charging stations, drop-off and pick-up locations, and more.
 Once you find your spot, you can quickly check mountain conditions while you’re in the app, gear up, and head straight for the goods.
+(You can even mark where you parked too– pretty handy!)

 Carpool

-Just like you, many other skiers and riders are ready to hit the mountain too!
-Help us maximize parking and minimize your environmental impact by carpooling when possible.
-Check out the new ride-sharing apps like TreadShare or Caravan if you’re looking for someone to carpool with.
+Just like you, many other skiers and riders are ready to hit the mountain!
+You can help us maximize parking and minimize your environmental impact by carpooling when possible.
+Apps like TreadShare help you to find friends for your powder day while also splitting the cost of fuel.

 Park Efficiently and Thoughtfully